bigsql/pgtsql/README.md

 ## History of project
 This project was originally part of an OpenSCG  PostgreSQL distribution call tPostgres that fizzled about seven years ago.
-Five years ago Jim Mlodgenski ported it as a standalone extension for PG95 BigSQL.
-Earlier in 2019 Denis Lussier upgraded it to build with PG 10.
+Five years ago Jim Mlodgenski ported it as a standalone extension for PG9.5 BigSQL.
+Early in 2019 Denis Lussier upgraded it to build with PG10.
-Now Korry Douglas is working on REL_3 for supportin PG 11+ (including support for stored procedures instead of just stored functions).
+In late 2019 Korry Douglas upgraded it for PG11 support in v3.0 (including support for stored procedures instead of just stored functions).